Afterschool

 Several Malaysian universities are leading the way in providing flexible education options tailored to working adults.
 Here are a few notable ones:

-SEGi University: SEGi offers the flexibility that working students require with their blended learning strategy, which blends in-person and virtual instruction.
-Whether you're interested in business, IT, healthcare, arts, or even more niche fields, there are numerous programmes designed to suit your career goals.
+SEGi offers the flexibility that working students require with its blended learning strategy, which combines in-person and virtual instruction.
+Whether you're interested in business, IT, healthcare, the arts, or even more niche fields, there are numerous programmes designed to suit your career goals.
 Various popular universities offer diverse programmes ranging from undergraduate to postgraduate levels, ensuring that no matter your interest, there is a course that fits your tastes and situation.

 Investing in education, even while working, can have significant long-term benefits:

-Economic Impact: Increasing Malaysia's skilled labour force can strengthen the country's economy.
-Increased productivity and innovation brought about by skilled individuals catalyse economic progress.
+Increasing Malaysia's skilled labour force can strengthen the country's economy.
+Skilled individuals catalyse economic progress through increased productivity and innovation.

 The trend of SPM leavers entering the workforce immediately poses a significant challenge for Malaysia's future.